China's Building Spree In Poor Nations: Does It Really Help The Local Economy?

 It also doesn't help that there have been numerous accounts of shoddy construction: A road in Zambia washed away during the 2009 rainy season.
 A bridge in Kenya collapsed during construction in 2017.
 And a hospital in Angola was evacuated months after opening in 2010 for fear it would collapse.

 Development specialists say these accounts are concerning, yet some leaders of recipient countries still voice their preference for working with China.
 Their argument is that China is a "one-stop shop," not only financing projects but building them as well.
-Often, it's cheaper and faster to work with China than with traditional donors, like the World Bank – and with fewer strings attached, such as requirements to privatize the project once it's built.
+Often, it's cheaper and faster to work with China than with traditional donors, like the World Bank, and it comes with fewer strings attached, such as requirements to privatize the project once it's built.

 And now there's another point in China's favor.
 New research suggests that China's infrastructure projects may be better at reducing inequality in developing countries than many Western programs.